opentrading-net/opentrading-net.github.io/products/tesseract/object-store/ObjectStore.md

 ![Relational Schema](../images/DbSchema.png)

-Likewise an object has a type and the type is an object in the store.
+Likewise, an object has a type and the type is an object in the store.
 Types can have different session IDs but data is only stored against a type with a default session ID.
-It might be possible to relax this constraint but at this stage its hard to think about.
+It might be possible to relax this constraint but at this stage it's hard to think about.

 The object table is implemented as a [Temporal Table](https://docs.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-2017).
 This is a SQL Server feature where the database keeps a history of changes to entries.
 It does this by having a current table and a history table and has a special query syntax for accessing a point in time snapshot of the data.

 ![Temporal Tables](../images/TemporalTables.png)

-The combination of sessions and temporaral tables gives us a versioned store for Business and system meta-data using a very simple model.
+The combination of sessions and temporal tables gives us a versioned store for Business and system meta-data using a very simple model.

 An example will make the data structure clearer.